 Play the Day Away

 The next time your kids are having fun in the backyard, join in!
-Play a round of hide-and-seek, try a game of soccer and toss a frisbee around.
-Not only does this get everyone’s heart pumping, but it also encourages some screen-free family bonding.
+Play a round of hide-and-seek, try a game of soccer or toss a frisbee around.
+Not only do these activities get everyone’s heart pumping, but it also encourages some screen-free family bonding.
 An hour of playtime can burn nearly 114-168 calories.
 To burn even more calories, pick a game that involves running or jumping.
 Don’t forget to stretch first and be sure to stay hydrated.

 Tidy Up Your Home